slowli/elastic-elgamal/README.md

-# ElGamal Encryption and Zero-Knowledge Proofs
+# ElGamal Encryption and Related Zero-Knowledge Proofs

 Implementation of [ElGamal encryption] and related zero-knowledge proofs with pluggable crypto backend.